 Tanning’s work has been acquired by museums worldwide, including The Whitney Museum of American Art, New York; Tate, London; San Francisco Museum of Modern Art, California; Moderna Museet, Stockholm; Philadelphia Museum of Art, Philadelphia, and Centre Pompidou, Paris.

-The Museo Nacional Centro de Arte Reina Sofía, Madrid in collaboration with Tate Modern, London will present a major solo survey exhibition of Dorothea Tanning that explores key themes spanning seven decades of this seminal artist's career.
-The exhibition will open at Museo Reina Sofía in October 2018 and travel to Tate Modern in February 2019.
+In 2018, The Museo Nacional Centro de Arte Reina Sofía, Madrid in collaboration with Tate Modern, London presents a major solo survey exhibition of Dorothea Tanning that explores key themes spanning seven decades of this seminal artist's career.
+The exhibition opened at Museo Reina Sofía in October 2018 and will travel to Tate Modern in February 2019.